Helsinki, Finland

 We asked people if there is a lot of crime.
 They answered:

 "Crime in Helsinki is relatively low compared to other cities.
 The crime rate has been decreasing in recent years, with violent crime in particular being relatively rare.
-Domestic theft continues to be a problem, with pickpocketing and other thefts common in crowded places such as shopping areas and on public transportation," remarked one expat who made the move to Helsinki.
+Domestic theft continues to be a problem, with pickpocketing and other thefts common in crowded places such as shopping areas and on public transportation," said one expat who made the move to Helsinki.

 Is there a lot of diversity?
 Are people in Helsinki accepting of differences?

 "Helsinki is an incredibly international city, with a population of approximately 600,000 people and a growing number of expats and migrants.
 The city has a policy of integration, with a diverse range of cultures, backgrounds, and experiences represented by both the local and expat population.
 Helsinki is a very accepting city, with various initiatives to support diversity within the city, such as their LGBT+ Pride events, initiatives to promote equality and cohesion, and events celebrating different religious and cultural occasions.
-Additionally, Helsinki is becoming more inclusive each year, with a wide range of cultures and backgrounds being embraced and new and unique experiences being celebrated," wrote a member in Helsinki.
+Additionally, Helsinki is becoming more inclusive each year, with a wide range of cultures and backgrounds being embraced and new and unique experiences being celebrated," said one expat in Helsinki.

 Get Quote